thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 ### Python

-When using the Python API, register the TensorRT RTX Execution Provider by specifying it in the `providers` argument when creating an `InferenceSession`.
+Register the TensorRT RTX  EP by specifying it in the providers argument when creating an InferenceSession.

 ```python
 import onnxruntime as ort